5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 └∊─────────────────────────────┘
 ~~~

-This is so in version 16.0, but might change in a future version of Dyalog.
+That's what happens in version 16.0.
+Be aware that this might change in a later version of Dyalog.

 ## Miscellaneous